 Associate Professor, Centre for Engineering in Society

-Tanja Tajmel studied Physics, Meteorology and Philosophy at the Graz University of Technology and the Karl-Franzens University in Graz, Austria as well as the University of Padova, Italy.
-She received a Master in Physics Education from Karl-Franzens University in Graz and a PhD in Physics Education from Humboldt-University Berlin, Germany.
-For many years, she was instructing student teachers at Humboldt-University Berlin and was training language awareness for STEM teachers in Germany, Austria and Italy.
+Tanja Tajmel studied Physics (BSc), Meteorology (BSc) and Philosophy (BA) at the Graz University of Technology and the Karl-Franzens University in Graz, Austria as well as the University of Padova, Italy.
+She received a Master in Physics Education and in Philosophy Education from Karl-Franzens University in Graz and a PhD in Physics Didactics from Humboldt-University Berlin, Germany.
 Before joining Concordia University in 2018, she was Professor at the University of Education Upper Austria.
+In 2019 she was Visiting Professor at the University of São Paulo, Brazil.
+She holds a Concordia University Research Chair in Equity, Diversity and Inclusion in Science, Technology, Engineering and Mathematics (EDI in STEM).

 INDI 898 Equity, Diversity and Inclusion in STEM (Summer Instiute 2019)

-Tanja Tajmel is an interdisciplinary scholar with a broad research and teaching portfolio.
-Her main interest lies in investigating the politics of STEM (Science, Technology, Engineering, and Mathematics) education and how STEM education and STEM discourses contribute to social (in)equality.
-She studied barriers for second language learners in the science classroom and examined the 'diversity'-discourse in the context of STEM education in Germany.
-Tajmel found that the discourse supports binary thinking and 'othering' of migrants and that neo-liberal arguments feed this discourse.
-She promotes a hegemony-critical attitude towards STEM education and is a long-time advocate for the human right to STEM education.
+Dr. Tajmel is an interdisciplinary scholar with a broad research and teaching portfolio.
+Her main interest lies in investigating the politics of STEM education and how STEM education and STEM discourses impact social (in)equity.
+She studied linguistic barriers for second language learners in the science classroom and examined the 'diversity'-discourse in the context of STEM education in Germany from a postcolonial perspective.
+She found that the discourse supports binary thinking and 'othering' of migrants and that neoliberal arguments feed this discourse.
+Currently she is investigating 'othering' in STEM, exploring decolonizing approaches in STEM, and developing further the meaning and understanding of equity in the STEM fields.
+She promotes a hegemony-critical attitude towards STEM education and is a long-time advocate for the human right to STEM education (Berlin Declaration 2018: The right to science/STEM education).

 Principal Investigator: Dr. Tanja Tajmel